InverterNetwork/contracts/memory-bank/activeContext.md

 - ✅ State mutability for `_calculateReserveForSupply` and `_calculatePurchaseReturn` in `DiscreteCurveMathLib_v1.sol` confirmed/updated to `pure`.
 - ✅ Compiler warnings in `test/unit/modules/fundingManager/bondingCurve/formulas/DiscreteCurveMathLib_v1.t.sol` (related to unused variables in destructuring and try-catch returns) have been fixed.
 - ✅ `DiscreteCurveMathLib_v1.t.sol` refactored to remove `segmentsData` and use `packedSegmentsArray` directly.
+- ✅ `_getCurrentPriceAndStep` function removed from `DiscreteCurveMathLib_v1.sol`.
+- ✅ Tests in `DiscreteCurveMathLib_v1.t.sol` previously using `_getCurrentPriceAndStep` refactored to use `_findPositionForSupply`.
+- ✅ `exposed_getCurrentPriceAndStep` function removed from mock contract `DiscreteCurveMathLibV1_Exposed.sol`.
-- ✅ All 65 tests in `test/unit/modules/fundingManager/bondingCurve/formulas/DiscreteCurveMathLib_v1.t.sol` are passing after refactor and warning fixes.
+- ⚠️ 9 tests in `test/unit/modules/fundingManager/bondingCurve/formulas/DiscreteCurveMathLib_v1.t.sol` are failing after these changes.
 - ✅ `_calculatePurchaseReturn` in `DiscreteCurveMathLib_v1.sol` refactored by user (previous session).
 - ✅ `IDiscreteCurveMathLib_v1.sol` updated with new error types (`InvalidFlatSegment`, `InvalidPointSegment`) (previous session).
 - ✅ `PackedSegmentLib.sol`'s `_create` function confirmed to contain stricter validation rules (previous session).